known as the "Pink Palace of the Pacific,"

 At the grand opening’s black-tie gala celebration, members of the Honolulu Symphony entertained over 1,200 guests at the $10-a-plate event-of-the-year.

-Join us each Tuesday and Thursday at 1:00 PM.
+Join us each Tuesday and Thursday at 1:00 PM.(Resevation required)

 During the times of the Charleston and Prohibition, the method of transportation to Hawaii was aboard a Matson steamship, providing a rather unattractive and unappealing method of travel for the rich who could afford overseas luxury and adventure.
 It became known as the gateway to the exotic faraway destinations of the South Pacific and the Orient.

 The era of opulence came to an abrupt end on the morning of December 7, 1941 when Japanese planes flew alongside Waikiki Beach on its way to the US fleet berthed at Pearl Harbor.
 The Navy recreation and morale office leased The Royal Hawaiian, transforming the resort into a major rest and relaxation center for the Navy personnel.
-The resort been restored to its pre-war elegance in 1947.
+The resort was restored to its pre-war elegance in 1947.